kagisearch/kagi-docs/docs/kagi/getting-started/setting-default.md

 <a name="browser_extension"></a>
 ## Option 2: Using the Kagi Browser Extension {#browser_extension}

 Kagi is available as an extension for all major browsers.
-The extension sets Kagi as the default search engine and allows you to **search with Kagi even in a private window without logging in** (this can be also set manually with the use of a [private session link](#private_session)).
+The extension sets Kagi as the default search engine on some browsers/platforms and allows you to **search with Kagi even in a private window without logging in** (this can be also set manually with the use of a [private session link](#private_session)).

 Extension download links: